RamiKrispin/EIAapi/README.md

     page](https://stedolan.github.io/jq/download/).
 -   API key - To query the EIA API, you will need to register to the service to receive the API key.

+To register to to the API go to <https://www.eia.gov/opendata/> and click the `Register` button, and follow the instruction.

 ## Installation